Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 Our genome is the complete set of all the DNA in our cells.
 Most of our DNA is in the nucleus of our cells, but some is located in the mitochondria.
 Genes are located in DNA molecules and contain the code for making proteins.
 Part of each DNA molecule is non-coding, however.

 The most significant molecules in a strand of DNA as far as the genetic code is concerned are known as nitrogenous bases.
-There are four of these bases—adenine, thymine, cytosine and guanine.
+There are four of these bases—adenine, thymine, cytosine, and guanine.
 Each base appears multiple times in the strand.
 The sequence of bases on one strand of the DNA forms a code that provides instructions for making proteins.
-The length of DNA that codes for one protein is called a gene.
+The code resembles a sequence of letters from the alphabet arranged in a specific order to form a meaningful sentence.
+The length of DNA that codes for a particular protein is called a gene.

 The proteins that are made by cells are used in many ways.
 Enzymes are one type of protein and are vitally important in our body.
 They control the myriad of chemical reactions that keep us alive.